ITSLeeds/pct/README.md

 # pct

-The goal of pct is to increase the accessibility and reproducibility of the data produced by the Propensity to Cycle Tool (PCT), a research project and web application hosted at [www.pct.bike](https://www.pct.bike/).
+The goal of pct is to make the data produced by the Propensity to Cycle Tool (PCT) easier to access and reproduce.
+The PCT a research project and web application hosted at [www.pct.bike](https://www.pct.bike/).
 For an overview of the data provided by the PCT, clicking on the previous link and trying it out is a great place to start.
 An academic [paper](https://www.jtlu.org/index.php/jtlu/article/view/862) on the PCT provides detail on the motivations for and methods underlying the project.